iYadavVaibhav/iyadavvaibhav.github.io/_posts/notepad.md

     - "relayout": modify layout attributes
     - "update": modify data and layout attributes
     - "animate": start or pause an animation
+- frames: used for animations
+  - we can add different frames to a chart
+  - this can be used to produce the animations
+  - Example can be found [here](https://plotly.com/python/animations/#frames).
 - figure - final object combining data and layout.

 Dash is putting and linking many plotly charts together.

+## Other plotly products

 Dash:
 - Dash is Python framework for building *analytical web applications*.